ximlu/hodor/regex_sample_en.md

-### Modifying Text Data with Regular Expressions
+## Example of Modifying Data Using Regular Expressions

-Regular expression rewriting is the process of converting body data to text and then using rules to perform replacements.
+Regular expression rewriting supports modifying data in text-based bodies.
+As long as you select the `text` option, Hodor will attempt to parse the body data as text and then use regular expressions for replacement.

-Regular expressions support two types of replacements:
+### There are two ways to use regular expressions for replacement:
-**①Directly replace the string matched by the regular expression (match a piece of data and replace that data).**
+**① Directly replacing the matched string (matching a segment of data and replacing that segment).**

+For example, using the regular expression `\d+` to replace the number 888 in the string `"sample":"8888eeee"`.

-**②Replace the matched group using group method (match a piece of data, but only replace part of its content).**
+**② Using group substitution (matching a segment of data, but only replacing the content within the parentheses of the regular expression).**

+For example, using the regular expression `"sample":"(.+?)"` to replace the value part `8888eeee` in the string `"sample":"8888eeee"`.

-Here are some commonly used examples (all examples are based on a JSON data):
+### Examples of common scenarios (all cases are based on JSON data)

 	{
 	 "sessionId": 88888888,
-        "hasVIP": false,
 	 "authList": [{
 		"name": "Adam",
-            "isValid": false,
 		"startTime": 1581609600000
 	 }, {
 		"name": "Andrew",
-            "isValid": false,
 		"startTime": 1581609600000
 	 }]
 	}

-#### 1. Replace all matched data
+#### 1. Replacing all matched data
-Replace all matching data by setting the regular expression to `\d+` and the replacement value to `000000000`.
-The result will be:
+Replace all numbers with 1234.
+Set the regular expression as `\d+` and the replacement value as 1234.
+The result is as follows:

 	{
-        "sessionId": 000000000,
+	 "sessionId": 1234,
-        "hasVIP": false,
 	 "authList": [{
 		"name": "Adam",
-            "isValid": false,
-            "startTime": 000000000
+		"startTime": 1234
 	 }, {
 		"name": "Andrew",
-            "isValid": false,
-            "startTime": 000000000
+		"startTime": 1234
 	 }]
 	}

-#### 2. Replace a matching data separately
+#### 2. Replacing a specific matched data
-To replace a specific matching data, set the regular expression to `\d+`, choose to match multiple values and set the index to `1`.
-Then, set the replacement value to `000000000`.
-The result will be:
+Replace a specific part of the matched data with 1234.
+Set the regular expression as `\d+`, select the option to match multiple values individually, and set the corresponding index value to 1.
+Set the replacement value as 1234.
+The result is as follows:

 	{
 	 "sessionId": 88888888,
-        "hasVIP": false,
 	 "authList": [{
 		"name": "Adam",
-            "isValid": false,
-            "startTime": 000000000
+		"startTime": 1234
 	 }, {
 		"name": "Andrew",
-            "isValid": false,
 		"startTime": 1581609600000
 	 }]
 	}

-#### 3. Replace the matched grouped data (i.e. replace the matching values in the regular expression parentheses)
+#### 3. Replacing matched group data (i.e., replacing the matched values within the parentheses of the regular expression)

-To replace a matching group data, set the regular expression to `"name": "(.*?)",` and the replacement value to `Anla`.
-Choose to replace all matches.
-The result will be:
+Replace the value of name with ====.
+Set the regular expression as `"name": "(.*?)",` and the replacement value as ====.
+Select the option to replace all matches.
+The result is as follows:

 	{
 	 "sessionId": 88888888,
-        "hasVIP": false,
 	 "authList": [{
-            "name": "Anla",
+		"name": "====",
-            "isValid": false,
 		"startTime": 1581609600000
 	 }, {
-            "name": "Anla",
+		"name": "====",
-            "isValid": false,
 		"startTime": 1581609600000
 	 }]
 	}

-#### 4. Replace multiple matched group data (replace multiple group values at once)
+#### 4. Replacing multiple matched group data (simultaneously replacing multiple group values)

-Set multiple groups and replace them in a regular expression, such as replacing all names with Anala and startTime with 000000.
-Set the regular expression to `"name": "(.*?)",[\s\S]*?"startTime": (\d+)`, the replacement value should be set with a newline character.
-The first line is `Anala`, and the second line is `0000000`.
-The results obtained are as follows "
+Set multiple groups in a single regular expression for replacement.
+For example, replace all name with ==== and replace startTime with 1234.
+Set the regular expression as `"name": "(.*?)",[\s\S]*?"startTime": (\d+)`.
+Set the replacement value as two lines: ==== on the first line and 1234 on the second line.
+The result is as follows:

 	{
 	 "sessionId": 88888888,
-        "hasVIP": false,
 	 "authList": [{
-            "name": "Anla",
+		"name": "====",
-            "isValid": false,
-            "startTime": 0000000
+		"startTime": 1234
 	 }, {
-            "name": "Anla",
+		"name": "====",
-            "isValid": false,
-            "startTime": 0000000
+		"startTime": 1234
 	 }]
 	}

+### Explanation of Regular Expression Parameters:

+* Optional parameters: Regular expression replacement is based on the NSRegularExpression framework.
+For specific usage, you can refer to the [documentation](https://developer.apple.com/documentation/foundation/nsregularexpression/options).

+* Matching scope: When matching, you can choose the matching range of the regular expression. `location` is the starting position of the string, and `length` represents the length after the starting position.

+* Replacing all matches when replacing values: This means that when your regular expression matches multiple data, all matched data will be replaced in sequence.

+* Replacing individually when replacing values: This means that when your regular expression matches multiple data, the corresponding data will be replaced based on the array index you provide.